Sharifi-Amin/IP-Tools/README.md

 A collection of simple tools to merge, consolidate and mess around with CIDR subnets and IP ranges

 ## merge.py
-Merge diffrent subnets, ranges and single IPs into the a the smallest list of subnets possible
+Merge diffrent subnets, ranges and single IPs into the smallest list of subnets possible

 ```
 Usage: merge.py -i \<inputfile\> -o \<outputfile\>